ralphwetzel/Bridge4KT/README.md

 ## Installation
 *Bridge4KT* is distributed via the *Z-Way* app store, in the category **Ext.
 UIs**.
 After installation, you'll find it in the apps directory of your *Z-Way* application.

+If you're interested in experiencing the latest development version of *Bridge4KT* - which might be in a pre-release status - you should add the token `B4KT` to your list of Z-Way app store tokens.

 Alteratively you could download this repository and drop it's contents under `z-way-server/automation/userModules` in a directory named `Bridge4KT`.